Tony Weller: Marriage and after

 "To say this here," said the elder Mr. Weller impatiently, "that it ain’t o’ no use to me.
 I’m a-goin’ to vork a coach reg’lar, and ha’n’t got noveres to keep it in, unless I vos to pay the guard for takin’ care on it, or to put it in vun o’ the coach pockets, vich ‘ud be a temptation to the insides.
 If you’ll take care on it for me, sir, I shall be wery much obliged to you.
 P’raps," said Mr. Weller, walking up to Mr. Pickwick and whispering in his ear — "p’raps it’ll go a little vay towards the expenses o’ that ‘ere conwiction.
 All I say is, just you keep it till I ask you for it again."
 With these words, Mr. Weller placed the pocket-book in Mr. Pickwick’s hands, caught up his hat, and ran out of the room with a celerity scarcely to be expected from so corpulent a subject.

 Here, Tony Weller's innocence and goodwill are revealed.
 He had never felt comfortable with married life, yearning instead for coaching, his friends and the open road.
 Widows and the law have no place in his world, and he feels threatened by them - and sees what both did to Mr. Pickwick.
 Nor does he know what to do with so large a sum of money, which is an impediment to the carefree and irresponsible life to which he wishes to return.
 After his second unsuccessful attempt at marriage, Tony Weller clearly misses his friends and life as a coachman, and intends to return to that occupation.
-He trusts his inheritance into the safe keeping of Mr Pickwick, knowing that as a former successful business man Pickwick will be able to invest it safely and wisely for him.
+He trusts his inheritance into the safe keeping of Mr Pickwick, knowing that as a former successful businessman Pickwick will be able to invest it safely and wisely for him.
 Later, Tony Weller retires because of gout and is able to live comfortably on the income from the money Mr. Pickwick invested for him.

 Pickwick, Sam Weller and his father Tony Weller briefly reappeared in 1840, in the magazine Master Humphrey's Clock.
 Master Humphrey's Clock is the name of a literary club founded by Mr Humphrey, whose members read out stories to the others.
 Pickwick is a member, and there is a mirror club in the kitchen, Mr. Weller's Watch, run by Sam Weller.